kptdev/kpt/site/reference/pkg/cat/README.md

     Print the resources in a file/directory
 -->

-Cat prints the resources in a file/directory as yaml to stdout.
+Prints the resources in a file/directory as yaml to stdout.

-Cat is useful for printing the resources in a file/directory which might contain other non-resource files.
+`cat` is useful for printing the resources in a file/directory which might contain other non-resource files.

 ### Synopsis